-The third leg of my solo motorcycle tour across Europe brought me to Lake Brienz in the Interlaken region of Switzerland.
+The third leg of my motorcycle tour across Europe brought me to Lake Brienz in the Interlaken region of Switzerland.
 It is one of my favourite places on Earth and the second time I've visited.

 The view of its milky turquoise water is particularly spectacular from the top of Rothorn Kulm, a 2,350m high mountain in the Bernese Oberland.